-Any leveled course is part of the Grade Point Average (GPA).
+Any Hanover High School leveled course is part of the HHS Grade Point Average (GPA).
 In order to compile a GPA, the "Weights for Final Grades" chart will be used.
-This chart is used for both GPA and CLASS RANK.
-GPA will be listed on transcripts as a 4.0 scale.
+This chart is used for GPA calculation and CLASS RANK PERCENTILE.
+Grade point averages will be listed on transcripts as a 4.0 scale.